-However, any applicants who ticked N/A at the EOI stage can revise this at the Full Proposal stage.
+Applicants who ticked N/A at the EOI stage can revise this at the Full Proposal stage.
+Note that as in the EOI round the percentages given do not need to add up to 100%.

 Comments in the text box carried over from the EOI can be changed at the full proposal, if required.